 RAF Desborough Solar Park

-Project management of a complex site full of archaeology and heritage
+Project management of a complex site full of archaeology and cultural heritage.

 RAF Desborough Solar Park is considered to be the largest Solar Photovoltaic Park in the country, covering over 100 hectares.